 How much memory does Zapcc use?

-To avoid killing the server by using endless memory, Zapcc has a memory limit and will automatically reset after reaching it, restarting with an empty cache and low memory usage.
+To avoid killing the server by using endless memory, Zapcc server has a memory limit and will automatically reset after reaching it, restarting with an empty cache and low memory usage.
 The memory limit is set under [MaxMemory] at bin/zapccs.config, and you can change it to optimize memory usage and the number of servers (“make -j”) you plan to use.
-Usually, you should not set the -j parameter to more than the number of physical cores + 1.
+Usually, you should not set the -j parameter to more than the number of physical cores + 2.
 This is especially important for Intel CPU with hyper-threading enabled, which report twice the number of physical cores.
-In such cases, Zapcc is likely to run faster with less servers, each using a higher memory limit.
+In such cases, Zapcc may run faster with fewer servers, each using a higher memory limit.

 Memory is quite cheap and we recommend allocating enough physical memory to all Zapcc servers you would like to run.